Entertaining yourself for free in the capital

 #15 Catch a free film

 With cinema tickets having become so expensive over the last few years, a chance to catch a free film screening is not one to be missed.
-Check out the best free film screenings.
+Check out this list of free film festivals taking place in London and also free film screenings.

 #14 Go on a free walking tour